 UFUNCTION declaration statements.

-ReSharper checks whether UE4 RPCs have the corresponding required
+JetBrains Rider checks whether Unreal Engine RPCs have the corresponding required

 _Implementation functions and will highlight the RPC if at least one of them is not found.
 You can press Alt+Enter on the highlighting to generate the missing implementation stubs.

 _Validate function is missing and JetBrains Rider will generate the following stub for you:

 _Implementation functions from the Navigate To Ctrl+Shift+G popup, or from the Alt+Enter menu as shown on the screenshot above.